-First dual between Sugriva and Vali took place on 21 September 12210 BCE.
+First duel between Sugriva and Vali took place on 21 September 12210 BCE.

-A lone astronomy reference exists for this particular dual
+A lone astronomy reference exists for this particular duel

 Valmiki described this fight between two brothers, as they rushed towards each other, as if to finish the fight before impending sunset, and compared them to a clash between Mercury and Mars.